OSSSC-edu/supply-chain.github.io/vulnerabilities.md

 - Relying on your supplier for patch/correction
 Part of the vulnerability management should be to update the company database of the detected status to avoid future selection/use of the component.

-## Exercise
+## DIY
-(Multiple choice questions)
-  - Who is responsible for updating a software to avoid vulnerabilies
+  - Who is responsible for updating a software to avoid vulnerabilies?
       - The Developer who wrote the original software
       - The consumer of the open source software (correct)
       - The end user of the application
       - The corporate security officer
-  - When should vulnerability monitoring be performed (more than one can be correct)
+  - When should vulnerability monitoring be performed?
-      - Before an open source software is introduced.
+      - Before an open source software is introduced
       - While development is ongoing (correct)
-      - When software is in production (correct).
+      - When software is in production (correct)
-      - All of the above.
+      - All of the above